Seahawks’ Chris Carson, five others declared out vs. Bills

 RENTON — The Seahawks did not get the good news they hoped for this week regarding running back Chris Carson, as he was declared out Friday for Sunday’s game at Buffalo.

-Carson is one of six players out, all of whom are starters or key backups.
-They are running back Carlos Hyde (hamstring), cornerbacks Shaquill Griffin and Ugo Amadi (each hamstrings), defensive end Benson Mayowa (ankle) and left guard Mike Iupati (back).
+Carson is one of six players the team declared out, all of whom are starters or key backups.
+The others are running back Carlos Hyde (hamstring), cornerbacks Shaquill Griffin and Ugo Amadi (each hamstrings), defensive end Benson Mayowa (ankle) and left guard Mike Iupati (back).

-But every other player on the 53 roster is considered good to go, which includes strong safety Jamal Adams, out since Sept.
+But every other player on the 53-man roster is considered good to go, which includes strong safety Jamal Adams, out since Sept.
 27 because of a strained groin, and receiver David Moore, who missed practice Thursday because of ankle and back injuries.

-Adams has practiced all week and will return to his starting role at strong safety with coach Pete Carroll saying after practice Friday that Adams “was flying” and that “there’s no reason to restrict him.”
+Adams has practiced all week and will return to his starting role at strong safety, with coach Pete Carroll saying after practice Friday that Adams “was flying” and that “there’s no reason to restrict him.”

 The Buffalo game will be the second in a row that Carson and Hyde will miss, both suffering injuries in the Oct.
 25 loss at Arizona.